carolynvs/cfp/cfp/windows-open-sauce-gophercon.md

 Grow your users from an unlikely source: Windows developers

 ### Abstract (600 chars)
 You may not realize it but there are a lot of Windows developers moving into your neighborhood.
-They are using, and contributing to, open source projects, even those that aren't just for Windows.
-But here's the rub: many tools are still written "Unix first", shoehorning in support later and this is costing them users.
+They are using and contributing to open source projects, even those that aren't just for Windows.
+But here's the rub: Often tools are written "Unix first", shoehorning Windows support in later.
+This approach can shut out potential users.

 Lucky for us, Go has strong support for cross-platform development.
 So let's start writing cross-platform first and welcome our Windows neighbors.
-Learn some of the Windows quirks that you should take into account, and the Go goodies that will help you conquer them.
+Learn some of the Windows quirks that you should take into account, and the Go goodies to help you conquer them.

 ### Speaker bio (500 chars)
 Carolyn is a software developer from Chicago, though one day she hopes